theramiyer/blog/_posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 And remember, you cannot sell your <span class='small-caps'>UDS</span> as a piece of land.
 You have zero freedom with it.
 The one way it helps is by reducing the depreciation by an almost insignificant amount.

 The construction is not great either.
-Most developers (I will refrain from naming them⁠---because this is a norm, and probably no builder is an exception) use substandard materials, are sometimes negligent---for example, you can knock on some of the tiles in my house, and you can hear a hollow underneath---and construct without leaving enough time for the concrete to cure.
+Most developers (I will refrain from naming them⁠---because this is a norm, and probably no builder is an exception) use substandard materials, are sometimes negligent⁠---for example, you can knock on some of the tiles in my house, and you can hear a hollow underneath⁠---and construct without leaving enough time for the concrete to cure.
 Seepage of water, cracked plasters and chipped edges are a disturbingly-common sight in Bangalore.

 ## On area